Leaving behind important memories

 Leaving your loved ones some very special memories and thoughts can be very important.
 This may be especially true if you have very young children who will grow up without remembering many aspects of your time with them.

 Some people like to record a CD, video, or DVD of themselves for their children.
-This is sometimes called a moral will.
 You may want to let your children and loved ones know exactly how you feel about them and mention some special times you spent together.
 You may even want to give them messages for their future life.
 This can be kept to show children when they are older.

 You might find it easier to write letters to your loved ones.
 You may also want to use a letter to resolve conflict or difficulties with other people in your life before you die.
 If you can’t get to see them, writing a letter can help.
 Some people like to put together a memory box with mementoes for children.